skip to main content

 9 units (3-0-6) | first term

 Discussion of the energetic principles and molecular mechanisms that underlie enzyme's catalytic proficiency and exquisite specificity.
-Principles of allostery, selectivity, and enzyme evolution.
-Practical kinetics and their application to more complex biological systems, including steady-state and pre-steady-state kinetics, kinetic simulations, and kinetics at single molecule resolution.
+Principles of selectivity, allostery, and force generation in biology.
+Practical kinetics and their application to more complex biological systems, including steady-state and pre-steady-state kinetics, and kinetic simulations.

 Instructor: Shan